polkadot-developers/substrate-docs/content/md/en/docs/tutorials/work-with-pallets/use-macros-in-a-custom-pallet.md

 These functions use the `StorageMap` to implement the following logic:

 - If a claim is already in storage, then it already has an owner and cannot be claimed again.
-- If a claim does not in storage, then it is available to be claimed and written to storage.
+- If a claim does exist not in storage, then it is available to be claimed and written to storage.

 To implement this logic in the proof-of-existence pallet: